-We adjust our capital base for capex, depreciation and inflation using actual information over the current AA period (where available) and forecast information for the remainder of the current AA period and the six month extension period.
+We adjust our capital base for capex, depreciation and inflation using actual information over the current AA period and forecast information over the six month extension period.

 We are required to adjust our capital base to reflect capex (net of any amounts contributed by our customers), inflation and depreciation.
 We are also required to remove the value of any assets that we have sold and reflect the reuse of redundant assets in the current AA period.